IT NEVER POURS BUT IT RAINS (Shabbat at High Noon)

 2017, Video-happening, HDV, 16:9, colour, sound, 02’ 19’’.

-This video work has been made with the generous support of the Amsterdams Fonds voor de Kunst AFK
+These video works have been made with the generous support of the Amsterdams Fonds voor de Kunst AFK